 1. Number of applicants

 This is the first metric to analyze, as it is the first step in any hiring process.
 The number of applicants should be in line with expectations and estimates considering the current job market.
-If the number is lower than expected, it can indicate HR need to invest more to promote job openings, or even look at the current pay and benefits offered and see if it’s competitive enough in the job market.
+If the number is lower than expected, it can indicate HR needs to invest more to promote job openings, or even look at the current pay and benefits offered and see if it’s competitive enough in the job market.

 2. Hiring Costs